(Last updated February 2020)

 The default Signs for Steps (2) and (3) are entitled “Do You Agree?” and “Your Information,” respectively.
 These are merely suggested titles and can be changed to correspond with how you have decided to organize the Questions in your A2J Guided Interview®.

-Figure 48: Default Steps provided in a new A2J Guided Interview.
+Figure 6c: Default Steps provided in a new A2J Guided Interview.

-It is important to collect name and gender up front in the interview, either under Step (0) or Step (1).
-Regardless of whether gender is required for your interview or document assembly purposes, it is nevertheless required to set the gender of the end-user’s Avatar.
+It is important to collect name and avatar choice up front in the interview, either under Step (0) or Step (1).
+The interview looks best when there are two avatars - the guide avatar and the end user avatar.
 Collecting the end-user’s name up front allows you to later personalize the interview by recalling their name in the text of a question using a macro.

 Starting and Exit Points ("Exit: Save and Resume")